koodikulma-fi/data-signals/README.md

+## TODO (docs):

+- HEy.
+    * MAybe shoujld now use FULL TYPING INSID adDataMan and such ... for ..
+EXTERNAL CASES....
+Tho.. too deep..?

+- Add tiny to docs:
+    * numberRange, buildRecordable
+- Add RefreshCycles and ContextCycles.
+- Add about the static methods in ContextAPI.
+- Maybe rename the repo to "refresh-cycle" .. ?
+    - --> MAYBE RENAME ..
+To ... "data-mix" ..! .. we also provide mixin tools..
+- HEy..
+WE 'D BASICALLY LIKE...
+SIGNALBOY..
+    * For example....
+RefreshCycle wants to just have that..
+It's confusing for it to have the more complex features... and awaitSync and such.
+    * So..
+Add that, and remove the combos: SignalDataMan and SignalDataBoy.
+Can just do it through the mixin.

 ## WHAT

 `data-signals` is a light weight library containing a few simple but carefully designed JS/TS classes, mixins and tools for managing complex state and action flow in sync.

 The classes and methods are fully typed and commented.
 Accordingly the methods themselves can be used as documentation.

+The library runs on server and browser, and has no dependencies.

 The npm package can be found with: [data-signals](https://www.npmjs.com/package/data-signals).
 Contribute in GitHub: [koodikulma-fi/data-signals.git](https://github.com/koodikulma-fi/data-signals.git)